Arowesan/USCandyProductionLSTM/ReadMe.md

   my test predictions with this data set, which is about 0.996 from using the standard model.predict method.
   For MC dropout a somewhat better value of 0.998 was obtained.
-- The structure of this code is for demonstration purposes.
-  For software development, I would actually wrap the code in a class.

 ## References: